KCL-BMEIS/OOP/week6A.md

 Finally, we can provide our implementation for the *virtual* `tip_position()` method
-- its declaration must match that from the base class exactly
+- again, its declaration must match that from the base class exactly

 ---